Gradle provides several mechanisms to directly influence the behavior of the dependency resolution engine.

 Implementing a custom versioning scheme

-In some corporate environments, the list of module versions that can be declared in Gradle builds is maintained and audited externally.
-Dependency resolve rules provide a neat implementation of this pattern:
+In some corporate environments, module versions in Gradle builds are maintained and audited externally.
+Dependency resolve rules offer an effective way to implement this:

-• In the build script, the developer declares dependencies with the module group and name, but uses a placeholder version, for example: default.
+• Developers declare dependencies in the build script using the module’s group and name, but specify a placeholder version like default.

-This rule implementation can be neatly encapsulated in a corporate plugin, and shared across all builds within the organisation.
+The rule implementation can be encapsulated in a corporate plugin, making it easy to apply across all projects within the organization:

 build.gradle.kts